Elie Wiesel: France

 For ten years after the war, Wiesel refused to write about or discuss his experiences during the Holocaust.
 He began to reconsider his decision after a meeting with the French author François Mauriac, the 1952 Nobel Laureate in Literature who eventually became Wiesel's close friend.
 Mauriac was a devout Christian who had fought in the French Resistance during the war.
 He compared Wiesel to "Lazarus rising from the dead", and saw from Wiesel's tormented eyes, "the death of God in the soul of a child".
 Mauriac persuaded him to begin writing about his harrowing experiences.

 Wiesel first wrote the 900-page memoir Un di velt hot geshvign (And the World Remained Silent) in Yiddish, which was published in abridged form in Buenos Aires.
 Wiesel rewrote a shortened version of the manuscript in French, La Nuit, in 1955.
 It was translated into English as Night in 1960.
 The book sold few copies after its initial publication, but still attracted interest from reviewers, leading to television interviews with Wiesel and meetings with writers such as Saul Bellow.

 As its profile rose, Night was eventually translated into 30 languages with ten million copies sold in the United States.
 At one point film director Orson Welles wanted to make it into a feature film, but Wiesel refused, feeling that his memoir would lose its meaning if it were told without the silences in between his words.
 Oprah Winfrey made it a spotlight selection for her book club in 2006.

+In 2025, a documentary by filmmaker Oren Rudavsky, Elie Wiesel: Soul on Fire, examined the history behind the writing and publication of Night.
+According to The Times of Israel, the film traced Wiesel’s postwar years in France, his work as a journalist in Paris, and his decision, about a decade after the Holocaust, to write about his experiences.
+The article noted that the earliest version of the memoir was an approximately 862-page Yiddish manuscript, Un di velt hot geshvign (And the World Remained Silent), which was published in Argentina before Wiesel later shortened and reshaped the work into the French-language La Nuit (1958) and, eventually, the English-language Night (1960).
+The documentary also discussed the book’s initially limited sales and its later growth in prominence, particularly after increased public interest in Holocaust memory following the 1967 Six-Day War and Oprah Winfrey’s 2006 selection of Night for her book club.
+The Documentary film premiered across in North America on PBS under their American Masters series on January 22, 2026.